Privacy Notice (How we use pupil information)

 Storing pupil data

-We hold pupil data for periods of time as outlined in our School Records Management Policy on our school website.
+We hold pupil data for periods of time as outlined in our School Records Management Policy held in the school office.

 Who do we share pupil information with?